Baseball for Aliens

 Actually, the object of the game and the rules of play are basically simple and intuitive, although exceptions and corollaries are numerous.
 Grasping the rules and some of the complexities is the first difficulty the aspirant will face in gaining an appreciation of baseball, but one which I hope I can alleviate by consigning much of that detail to the

 A second difficulty, in actually watching the play, arises from the speed at which things happen.
 True, unlike soccer or basketball, the players are not constantly in motion.
-There are pauses, essentially timeouts, between actions that are longer and more numerous than even in American football.
+Pauses, essentially timeouts, between actions are longer and more numerous than even in American football.
 But when the action begins, it takes place with lightning speed, with sometimes many players scrambling, and is over in a few seconds.
 This can be hard to follow without a fair amount of experience, even if you have mastered the rules.

-A third obstacle is that understanding baseball requires learning another language.
+A third obstacle is that understanding baseball almost requires learning another language.
 Conversations about a game or descriptions such as play-by-play commentary or post-game summaries by sports announcers call upon a bewildering thicket of specialized terms.
 This is true of all sports, but especially of baseball because any baseball game exhibits a large variety of very different and often complex events, most of which are identified by terms with very specific and not always obvious meanings.
 The very richness of this specialized vocabulary can be overwhelming, but unfortunately or not, it is difficult to progress beyond a basic idea of the game without becoming familiar with a fair amount of this jargon.
 I am particularly sensitive to this aspect of the task I have taken up, and I shall take pains to introduce the most important terminology gradually with explanations and examples.

 A. The Object of the Game